John Elkann: Yachting and motorsport

 A yachtsman, Elkann took part as owner in the March 2012 Miami–New York City crossing on a monohull of the Maserati team led by Giovanni Soldini, with the aim of covering 947 miles and setting a new record in the monohull category.
 In May 2012, he and his wife took part in the 30th historical reenactment of the Mille Miglia, a regularity race for historic cars dating back to 1927, which takes place on public roads from Brescia to Rome and back, across six regions of Italy.
-They finished the first leg 217th and 152th overall, out of the 380 cars, aboard the one-off vehicle Fiat 8V, which was realized in limited production at 114 between 1952 and 1954.
-The couple took part in the 2021 edition of the same event, which was divided in several legs, and went through 1,719,81 kilometers in four driving days across over 200 municipalities of Italy in seven regions.
-Out of the almost 400 cars, of which 121 belonged to Alfa Romeo, Fiat, and Lancia, they finished 180th aboard an Alfa Romeo 1900 C Super Sprint.

 In 2013, Elkann participated in the Transpac Race from Los Angeles to Honolulu where he and Soldini ranked second.
 In the 2014 edition of Cape2Rio, which goes from Cape Town to Rio de Janeiro, Elkann was a member of the team of Soldini that won and set the new speed record of the regatta.
 In January 2015, he took part with Soldini in the Maserati team in the Rorc Caribbean 600 Race, a regatta that has been held since February throughout the Caribbean; the team had to retire due to damage to the hydraulic system.
 Soldini stated that a new San Francisco–Shanghai record attempt with the Maserati was expected in May 2015.
 They succeeded in doing so at 21 days, 19 hours, 32 minutes, and 54 seconds.

 In May 2016, Elkann took part in the 100th edition of the Targa Florio car race in Palermo.
 In January 2020, he participated in the 16th edition of the Cape2Rio aboard Soldini's VOR70 Maserati, sailing 3.600 miles from Cape Town to Rio de Janeiro.
-In October 2020, once again aboard with Soldini, he conquered the first position at the 41st edition of the Rolex Middle Sea Race with the Maserati Multi 70.
+In October 2020, once again aboard with Soldini, he won the 41st edition of the Rolex Middle Sea Race with the Maserati Multi 70.
 In August 2021, he kicked off the 89th edition of the 24 Hours of Le Mans, which saw the participation of the new Le Mans Hypercar, a class in which Ferrari would enter starting from 2023.